Kansas vs. Kentucky: Odds, spread, over/under - November 14

 Kansas vs. Kentucky Betting Trends (2022-23)

-- In Wildcats games last year, the combined scoring went over the point total 20 times.
+- Last season, the combined scoring went over the point total 15 times in Jayhawks games.

 Kansas Futures Odds